hopemts/hopemts/README.md

 - 📫 How to reach me: LinkedIn www.linkedin.com/in/h0pejohnson or email me at htillyj@gmail.com

-- ⚡ Fun fact: I’ve played tennis my whole life!
+- ⚡ Fun fact: I love to play tennis!